jgoymerac/UnityClicker/README.md

 # UnityClicker
-Simple CLicker game built using Unity and C#
+Simple Clicker game built using Unity and C#